sheng09/PHYS3070-2020/Week2/README.md

 cd Lab1/spdiff

 #2) Compile FORTRAN program with `gfortran`.
-gfortran spdiff.f -o spdiff # This generate/output an executable file `exam1`
+gfortran spdiff.f -o spdiff # This generate/output an executable file `spdiff`

 #3) Check the generated executable file
-ls -ltr # Have you seen the file `exam1`, the newest file
+ls -ltr # Have you seen the file `spdiff`, the newest file

 #4) Run the executable file
 ./spdiff